Shvngj/Dashtoon-Comic-Generator/README.md

 - We can select the panel from the dropdown and the corresponding image would be inserted in that panel.
 The panel and their images are managed using state variables.
 - An individual can add Annotations using the Annotation field text box provided at the top-left and bottom-right corners of the panel.
 Similary, clearing the text in the Annotation field removes the Annotations.

 ### Deployment
 The web app is deployed on Vercel: [https://dashtoon-comic-generator-olive.vercel.app/](https://dashtoon-comic-generator-olive.vercel.app/)
+The website is compatible with all platforms including desktop and mobile.